-Equipment Commissioning
+Equipment Validation

-Commissioning encompasses the final tasks that are required for the OEM to hand off the new equipment to you.
+Validation encompasses the final tasks that are required for the OEM to hand off the new equipment to you.
 Expenses might include travel time and the costs associated with your team members visiting a location to view equipment in action, or to approve finished equipment prior to shipment.
-During this stage, you should be working to ensure that the installed equipment meets the quality and throughput requirements that the OEM committed to deliver at the beginning of the project.
-This is an opportunity for you to verify that your operators can operate the equipment in the actual production environment and any peripheral solutions have integrated with your label applicator as intended.
+During this stage, your suppliers should ensure that the installed equipment meets the quality and throughput requirements that were agreed upon at the beginning of the project.
+This is an opportunity for you to verify that your operators can operate the equipment in the actual production environment and that any peripheral solutions have integrated with your label applicator as intended.